Deenbe/aws-labs/neptune/neptune.md

 ### 4.2 Creating a new IPython Notebook (.ipynb) file

-We have successfully navigated to the Jupyter notebook, from the Amazon Neptune web console page.
+As we have successfully navigated to the Jupyter notebook, from the Amazon Neptune web console page.
 We will now create a new Jupyter Notebook, and run some queries against the Neptune cluster.

 4.2.1.
 Clicking on the New dropdown, and select the **Python 3** option